JetBrains/kotlin/ReadMe.md

 - Use auto-generation for getting an initial list of new hashes (verify updates relate to you changes).

-`./gradlew -i -write-verification-metadata sha256,md5 -Pkotlin.native.enabled=true help`
+`./gradlew -i --write-verification-metadata sha256,md5 -Pkotlin.native.enabled=true help`

 *(any other task may be used instead of `help`)*